orassayag/cv-spider-v5-console-final/README.md

 # CV Spider V5 Console Final

 Built in January 2016.
-Fifth and final version of CV spider that search with Google, Ask.com, AOL search, Walla search, BING, Yahoo search in view source, emails that matches some keys, and send automatic emails that found, using only console programming.
+This is the fifth and final version of CV spider that search with Google, Ask.com, AOL search, Walla search, BING, Yahoo search in view source, emails that matches some keys, and send automatic emails that found, using only console programming.

 ## Getting Started